ENGLISH LANGUAGE

 5) Learning skills, related to the development of language competence in the field of international relations, through the evaluation and production of written and oral texts.

-Students are recommended to read:
+Students are required to read:

 Zanettin, F. (2021) News media translation, Cambridge University Press.